Dear Cosmo Tour

-Dear Cosmo Tour also known as Pentagon 1st Japan Zepp tour - "Dear Cosmo" is the first Japanese zepp concert tour by the South Korean boy band Pentagon for the promotion of their debut in the Japanese market.
+Dear Cosmo Tour also known as Pentagon 1st Japan Zepp tour - "Dear Cosmo" was the first Japanese zepp concert tour by the South Korean boy band Pentagon for the promotion of their debut in the Japanese market.
 They toured Osaka, Nagoya, Fukuoka, and Tokyo from January 10 to February 12, 2019.

 Set list

 The following set list is obtained from the shows.